jianwen-android/notes-sst-/Physics/Practical/Experiment.md

 	- draw dotted lines (triangle for finding gradient)
 - circle any outliers and call them out with "outlier"
 - must be spread out across more than

+## HUDA

+### Headings

+- alphabet assigned / physical unit

+### Units

+- units only in headings

+### Decimal points

+- read off the instrument if it is electronic
+- if the width of the smallest division is less than 1mm
+	- read off smallest division
+- if bigger than 1mm,
+	- read to half of the smallest division

+### Accuracy

+- how accurate your data is to the teachers
+- no way to test for that

 ![[Things to note]]